 Like an engine without motor oil, a transmission without transmission oil will fail.
-The transmission also might act up if the levels are too low or too high.
+The transmission also might act up if the fluid levels are too low or too high.
 In the case of slipping, the transmission fluid is likely low or has been contaminated.
 Without enough fluid, the transmission's internal hydraulic components can't generate enough pressure to fully engage the clutches and bands inside.
 This can cause slip which quickly wears out the transmission.
 Similarly, old and dirty transmission fluid, or a clogged transmission filter, can cause problems.
 A transmission fluid and filter change, or in extreme cases, a flush, can often solve a lot of problems.

 Bands and Clutch Packs

 Transmission bands and clutch packs are internal mechanisms that are used to engage or brake the gears.
 Wear over time can eat at these components and make them less effective.
 If they lose their friction material, they may grip ineffectively, and your transmission might slip.

 A torque converter is the primary connector between the engine and the transmission.
-If it fails or is not operating correctly, the transmission will reflect that.
+If it fails or is not operating correctly, the transmission can exhibit signs of slipping.

 Computers might be smart, but without artificial intelligence, they’re still limited to what humans program into them.
 If there’s an error in programming or in signals from the vehicle's various sensors, it could lead to or cause transmission slipping or stalling.
-Ford’s PowerShift transmission is a perfect example.
+Ford’s PowerShift transmission is a perfect example of this issue.

 How To Fix a Slipping Transmission

 You might expect that the first step in fixing a slipping transmission is changing or flushing the fluid, but that’s not always the case.
 A fluid and filter refresh can help in some cases, but not always—read on.

 If the transmission is slipping, it likely means it already has worn internal components.
-In some cases, friction material from things such as the clutch packs might be worn off and floating around in your used fluid.
-Although that’s bad, the friction material might still be aiding with creating necessary friction.
+In some cases, friction material from parts like the clutch packs might be worn off and floating around in your used fluid.
+Although that’s bad, the friction material floating around might still be adding just enough friction to keep the transmission going.
 If that fluid is replaced, the result might be even worse slipping.

 Additionally, adding new fluid where soiled fluid resided might move particles and contaminants around and further damage the transmission.

 At this point, you could try using a product such as Lucas Transmission Fix Stops Slip, but that rarely works.
 If your fluid is bad, that’s typically an indication of a larger issue that requires a professional diagnosis.
-Transmissions can be repaired and rebuilt, but because they are so complicated, fixes are typically left for the guys who do it for a living.
+Transmissions can be repaired and rebuilt, but because they are so complicated, fixes are typically left to the professionals.
 Unfortunately, transmission repairs can cost thousands of dollars.

-The best way to prevent bad fluid is to perform changes and/or flushes roughly every 40,000 miles, or at intervals specified by the manufacturer, when the transmission fluid is still in good condition.
+The best way to prevent bad fluid is to perform changes and/or flushes roughly every 40,000 miles, or at intervals specified by the manufacturer, while the transmission fluid is still in good condition.
 While some automakers claim their cars use "lifetime" transmission fluid, this is rarely the case in reality.
 Transmission shops will often advise that these vehicles can benefit from a fluid change at regular intervals just the same.

 How To Check, Add, and Change Transmission Fluid

 Depending on your vehicle, how you maintain your transmission will vary.
-Some systems are completely closed and will require professional service.
+Some systems are completely closed from the factory and require professional service.
 Likewise, a full transmission flush requires a specific machine only found at service centers.
 However, if you’re just looking to service the transmission fluid and change it out, and your manufacturer hasn't locked you out, that’s a job for your home garage.
 Learn more from The Drive’s guide to transmission fluid.